 Using the Confluence On Premises SAML App

 In addition to providing the Confluence Cloud Web application through the Okta Integration Network, Okta also supports single sign-on integration between Okta and the Confluence On-Premises SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
-The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP. appAn abbreviation of application.
+The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP.
+Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
+The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
+On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
+IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on a chiclet, sending a SAMLResponse to the configured SP.
+A session is established with the SP, and the end user is authenticated. appAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in..
 To configure the integration, you must install Okta's custom Confluence authenticator on your Confluence server.
 The Okta Confluence Authenticator Version History article lists the Confluence on-premise versions that support recent versions of the JAR.
 You can access the latest version of the okta-confluence.jar file from the Okta Downloads page.
 Download the file before you begin the integration.

 For more information about Confluence custom authenticators, refer to the page Single Sign-on Integration with JIRA and Confluence on the Atlassian website.
 For information about configuring provisioning for the app, see Configuring Provisioning for Confluence (Atlassian).